-The U.S. Naval Observatory announced on July 6, 2016 that a leap second will be added to official timekeeping on December 31, 2016.
+The U.S. Naval Observatory announced last July that a leap second will be added to official timekeeping on December 31, 2016.
 That means your day and year – and everyone’s day and year – will officially be one second longer.

 The extra second is added to our official timekeeping mainly to keep our increasingly electronic world in sync.
 The most recent such leap second was added on June 30, 2015, and the one before that was June 30, 2012.